tanutarou/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Stop			| Stop      							|

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-Pedistrians sign has little complex shape.
+It is far from test set accuracy.
+I think these new images looks higher quality than test dataset.
+So the accuracy may be different.
+And Pedistrians sign has little complex shape.
 So it might be difficult.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)